hadpro24/nimba-framework/README.md

 ![https://pypi.org/project/nimba/](https://img.shields.io/pypi/l/nimba.svg)
 ![https://pypi.org/project/nimba/](https://img.shields.io/pypi/pyversions/nimba)

-Nimba Framework is a modern, fast coding, web framework with python.
+Nimba Framework is a fast coding, web framework with python.
 > **warning** This project is private and is still in design, not ready for production.
 Create an issue if you encounter any bugs!

 Everything you need to know about Nimba Framework